Ang Iglesia ni Cristo

-Ang Iglesia ni Cristo is the first religious television program produced by the international Christian religious organization Iglesia ni Cristo (through the Christian Era Broadcasting Service International) and its currently broadcast by INC TV (DZCE-TV) and Net 25.
-The program premiered on February 13, 1983 on MBS (now known as PTV) and RPN, along with City 2 Television (reverted to BBC-2) from the same year until September 6, 1986.
+Ang Iglesia ni Cristo is a Philippine television religious program by MBS/PTV, RPN/New Vision 9, City2/BBC, ABS-CBN, IBC, Net 25, GEM TV/INC TV.
+It aired on City2/BBC and MBS/PTV from February 13, 1983 to 1986, RPN from February 13, 1983 to October 8, 1989 and New Vision 9 from October 15, 1989 to 1990.
+The show moved to ABS-CBN from 1990 to 2003, Net 25 from 2000 to present, IBC in 2002, GEM TV from July 2005 to October 24, 2012 and INC TV since October 31, 2012.
+The program produced by the international Christian religious organization Iglesia ni Cristo (through the Christian Era Broadcasting Service International).
 One of its first panelists of the program was Bro.
 Eduardo V. Manalo which he's now a current executive minister of the church.
-It later aired on ABS-CBN and IBC from 1990 to 2003.
-When Net 25 was launched, most of its INC programs (including "Iglesia ni Cristo") began to air on the said network.

-Ang Iglesia ni Cristo was also aired when Iglesia ni Cristo (through its religious broadcast arm, Christian Era Broadcasting Service) established its own TV network, GEM TV in 2005 and it later replaced by INC TV in October 2012.

 In 1992, the Movie and Television Review and Classification Board (MTRCB) gave an X rating to the church's television program of the same name, Ang Iglesia ni Cristo, for "criticizing different religions, based on their own interpretation of the Bible."
 The MTRCB also recommended for the program to "delve on explaining their own faith and beliefs and avoid attacks on other faith."
-Banking on the principle of freedom of religion, the INC appealed the case to the Court of Appeals in 1995, which affirmed the MTRCB's actions, and to the Supreme Court in 1996, which reversed the appellate court's decision.
+Relying on the principle of freedom of religion, the INC appealed the case to the Court of Appeals in 1995, which affirmed the MTRCB's actions, and to the Supreme Court in 1996, which reversed the appellate court's decision.
 The principle applied in this particular case was also cited in a 2005 case between the MTRCB and Filipino media company ABS-CBN.